-Oxybutynin is one type of anticholinergic drug for overactive bladder.
-It is available in four forms:
+Oxybutynin is an anticholinergic drug for overactive bladder.
+It’s available in the following forms:

-Fesoterodine comes in a four mg tablet taken once a day.
-The drug may take a few weeks to start working, so don’t increase the dose on your own.
-In fact, you may not feel the full effect of fesoterodine for 12 weeks, according to Medline Plus.
+Fesoterodine comes in 4-mg and 8-mg oral tablets.
+You take it once per day.
+This drug may take a few weeks to start working.
+In fact, you may not feel the full effect of fesoterodine for 12 weeks.

-Darifenacin treats both bladder spasms and muscle spasms within the urinary tract.
-It is the active ingredient in Enablex, and it comes in a 7.5 mg tablet.
-This is an extended-release tablet taken once a day.
+Darifenacin (Enablex) treats both bladder spasms and muscle spasms within the urinary tract.
+It comes in an 7.5-mg and 15-mg extended-release tablet.
+You take it once per day.

-Like darifenacin, solifenacin controls spasms in the bladder as well as the urinary tract.
-The main difference between darifenacin and solifenacin lies in the dose.
-Solifenacin comes in five mg tablets taken once a day.
+Like darifenacin, solifenacin (Vesicare) controls spasms in your bladder and urinary tract.
+The main difference between these drugs is the strengths they come in.
+Solifenacin comes in 5-mg and 10-mg tablets that you take once per day.